Last Updated on October 23, 2024 by Lawrence Berezin

 Commentary

-Think about the travails of the driving public while trying to painlessly navigate the mean streets and sidewalks of NYC.
-You enter NYC and your first challenge is to make it through the congested intersections without being issued a parking ticket for blocking the box.
+Think about the travails of the driving public while trying to navigate the mean streets and sidewalks of NYC painlessly.
+You enter NYC, and your first challenge is to make it through the congested intersections without being issued a parking ticket for blocking the box.
 You travel the highways and byways of NYC until you find an on-street parking space near your destination.
-Your second challenge is deciphering the hieroglyphics displayed on an NYC parking sign, without being issued a grotesquely expensive parking ticket.
+Your second challenge is deciphering the hieroglyphics displayed on an NYC parking sign without being issued an expensive parking ticket.

-The big but is NYC really deserves a standing ovation for its accomplishments in driver/pedestrian safety.
-We are all still much safer making our journey in NYC, than any other major city in the world.
+The big but is that NYC really deserves a standing ovation for its accomplishments in driver/pedestrian safety.
+We are all still much safer making our journeys in NYC than in any other major city in the world.

-How would you like to eliminate noise from motor vehicles?
+How would you like to eliminate motor vehicle noise?
 Is it possible?
-Click gently to find out
+Click gently to find out.

-Please tell us your reactions to the information in this amazing study.
+Please tell us your reactions to the information in this fantastic study.
 What surprised you?
-Please comment, your opinion matters to all of us.
+Please comment.
+Your opinion matters to all of us.

-(Larry’s note: great article summarizing this study in the NY Times, authored by Michael M. Grynbaum.
-Image at top of page is from this article)
+(Larry’s note: great article summarizing this study in the N.Y.
+N.Y. .es, authored by Michael M. Grynbaum.
+The image at the top of the page is from this article)

 Add your first comment to this post